History Examples for Free

 Introduction Whereas it may appear as something normal for one to be allowed to vote, women were denied the right to do that, in addition to other forms of discrimination such as owning land or traveling.
 The Nineteenth Amendment to the United States Constitution, passed on the 4th of June,...

-Martin Luther King, Jr. As Civil Rights Movement Activist
+Martin Luther King, Jr. as Civil Rights Movement Activist

 The civil rights movement that developed in the United States in the 1950s has had many followers and leaders, but not many of them are as well-recognized as Martin Luther King, Jr. Being a Baptist minister, King used religious sermons and speeches as a part of his social activism.
 His...